 The Company entered into a Third Amendment to Loan Agreement and Other Loan Documents with Pharmsynthez, Kevelt and SynBio dated October 31, 2022 (the "Third Pharmsynthez Loan Extension") primarily to modify the repayment terms and maturity of the Pharmsynthez Loan to May 31, 2023.
 The terms of the Third Pharmsynthez Loan Extension require certain payments of principal, interest and fees at the signing of the Third Pharmsynthez Loan Extension.
 In addition, the Third Pharmsynthez Loan Extension requires the repayment of the remaining principal amount, plus interest, in seven (7) monthly installments from November 30, 2022 through May 31, 2023 as well as certain other terms and conditions.
-All other terms of the Pharmsynthez Loan, as amended, remained in effect.
-While Pharmsynthez Loan Extension have not been made.
+All other terms of the Pharmsynthez Loan Extension, as amended, remained in effect.
+While Pharmsynthez has made certain payments in accordance with the Third Pharmsynthez Loan Extension, all principal and interest payments required to date under the Third Pharmsynthez Loan Extension have not been made.
 As a result, the Company has classified the loan receivable as long-term as of December 31, 2022 and 2021.
 The Company assessed the collectability of the loan and determined that the U.S.-based collateral held by the Company, consisting of all of the common and preferred stock of the Company owned by Pharmsynthez and SynBio, was adequate to support the repayment of the outstanding principal balance.
 As of December 31, 2022 and 2021, approximately \$0.4 million was included in other assets on the consolidated balance sheet.